a-wozniakowski/a-wozniakowski/README.md

   additive models and their fitting algorithms to acquire, and leverage, prior knowledge in the form of predictions from a regression model.
-* Numerical experiments on several data sets demonstrate the viability of this approach to transfer learning, as it outperformed the most widely applied gradient boosting libraries and Google’s cutting-edge quantum physics model;
-  see the [dissertation][1], [base boosting paper][2],
-  [repository][3], and [documentation][4].
+* Empirically, this approach to transfer learning outperformed the most widely applied gradient boosting libraries on several data sets, as well as Google's cutting-edge quantum physics model on a quantum device data set; see the [dissertation][1], [base boosting paper][2], [repository][3], and [documentation][4].
 * Also, on a different front, charged string picture languages establish a link between the theory of planar para algebras, which combines insights from the mathematics of subfactor theory